cocos/cocos-docs/en/cocos-service/agc-applinking.md

 ### Create a link of App Linking

-You can create a link of App Linking in any of the following modes:
+There are three ways to create a link of App Linking:

 1. Creating a link in AppGallery Connect